GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 You may now use your War Cry ability an additional time per encounter, so long as it is the first round and you do not have all of your hitpoints.

 #### Splash
-If you splash berserk as a member of another class, you gain the ability to enter a battlerage trance, gain the Brutal Momentum feature, and gain the Reckless feature.
+If you splash berserk as a member of another class, you gain the ability to enter a battlerage trance, gain the Brutal Momentum feature, and gain the Relentless Strike feature.